mickeyyawn/noderef/README.md

 # noderef

+REFERENCE APP FOR FUTURE NODE.JS PROJECTS.
+DEMONSTRATES PACKAGE.JSON, CLUSTERING, EXPRESS WEB APP SKELETON, LOGGING IN BUNYAN.

+NOT DEMONSTRATING TLS BECAUSE YOU WOULD NORMALLY FRONT THIS WITH AN ELB OR NGINX IN PRODUCTION.

+Run with overridden host/port/env  ->   NODE_PORT=9999 NODE_HOST=0.0.0.0 node app.js  --use_strict

-reference app for node apps.  clone/fork this guy when starting a new node project.
+Clone/fork this guy when starting a new node project.